Warchant/testcontainers-iroha/README.md

 ```
 com.github.dockerjava.api.exception.DockerException: Mounts denied
 ```
-You are probably on MAC and you're need to add `/var/folder` to docker paths:
+You are probably on MAC and you need to add `/var/folder` to docker paths:

 <img src="https://i.imgur.com/K3F1qo0.png" width="400">